Petals for Armor: Singles

-The album's second single, "Dead Horse", was released on April 21, 2020. "'Dead Horse' offers strength back to a younger, weaker version of myself," Williams continues.
+The album's second single, "Dead Horse" was released on April 21, 2020. "'Dead Horse' offers strength back to a younger, weaker version of myself," Williams continues.
 "I feel like all of this needed to be said in order to embody the kind of woman I hope to be."
 The music video was released on May 8.
 It was directed by Zac Farro.

 Promotional singles

 Singles for Petals for Armor I

 "Leave It Alone" was released on January 30, 2020 by Atlantic Records for digital download and to streaming platforms and serves as the second single for Williams' debut solo EP, Petals for Armor I. The song was written by Williams and Joseph Howard and was produced by Taylor York.
 The music video for "Leave It Alone" was directed by Warren Fu and serves as a sequel to its predecessor "Simmer".
 It premiered on the same day as the single's release.
 Another music video, "Leave It Alone Interlude", premiered on February 3, 2020.

-"Cinnamon" was released on February 6, 2020 as a third single from her Petals for Armor I project along with the EP's release.
+"Cinnamon" was released on February 6, 2020, as a third single from her Petals for Armor I project along with the EP's release.
 The music video for "Cinnamon" was directed by Warren Fu and serves as a sequel to its predecessor "Leave It Alone".

 Singles for Petals for Armor II

-"Roses/Lotus/Violet/Iris" was released on March 19, 2020 with an official lyric video.
+"Roses/Lotus/Violet/Iris" was released on March 19, 2020, with an official lyric video.
 The song features indie rock band Boygenius, which consists of Julien Baker, Phoebe Bridgers, and Lucy Dacus, on background vocals.
-Williams said about the single in her Twitter account.
+A music video for the song was written and set to be directed by actress Kristen Stewart, though plans fell through due to the COVID-19 pandemic.
+Williams said about the single in her Twitter account: